andrejmijakovic/andrejmijakovic.github.io/_pages/research.md

 ## Work in progress
 - **Central Bank Communication and Media Coverage**, with *Fiorella De Fiore, Alexis Maurin and Damiano Sandri*
+- **Cross-country Trends in Income Inequality: Differences in Permanent Income vs Income Risk**, with *Jan Mazza*
 - **Equity Duration and Monetary Policy Transmission**, with *Johannes Graeb*

 ## Publications